Rendering Modes

 revalidate: timeRevalidate(3600), // revalidate every hour

-});ISG generates HTML at build time (like SSG) but regenerates it after a configurable time window.
-On the first request after the window expires, the stale page is served immediately while a new version regenerates in the background โ stale-while-revalidate.
+});ISG generates HTML at build time (like SSG) and, on adapters with persistent platform state, regenerates it after a configurable time window.
+The Node adapter serves the stale page immediately while a new version regenerates in the background — stale-while-revalidate.

 import { webhookRevalidate } from "@pracht/core";